drbitboy/nat/README.md

 + Or an HMI will need to send timestamped event data, to a host outside the production LAN.
 + Or a SCADA system on the production LAN communicating with PLCs will need to send data outside the production LAN.

-What this boils down to is the need for a special-purpose, __one-way__ router between the business and production LANs,
+What this boils down to is the need for a special-purpose, __one-way__ router controlling traffic to and from production LANs
-+ Wherehosts on the production LAN need to be able to directly access the business LAN and beyond,
++ Hosts on the production LAN need to be able to directly access the business LAN and beyond,
 + But the production LAN hosts need to be invisible to direct access from the business LAN

 ## How NAT works